composer22/coreos-artifactory-monitor/README.md

 * name - the name of the application being deployed.
 This should match the name of the .service unit file.
 * version - the version of the service to deploy.
 This is used when launching the service unit/template.
 * imageVersion - should match the Docker image.
 Usually this is the same as 'version'
-* numInstance - the number of coreos units to launch in the cluster for this environment.
+* numInstances - the number of coreos units to launch in the cluster for this environment.

 Example:

 ```
-video-mobile.metadata.json
+example.com-development-video-mobile-1.0.1-22.metadata.metadata.json
 {
-  "name":"video-mobile",
+  "name":"example-video-mobile",
   "version":"1.0.1-22",
   "imageVersion":"1.0.1-22",
-  "numInstance": 2
+  "numInstances": 2
 }
 ```
 ### .service, .service.tmpl, and .etcd2 key files.